siongui/go-kit-url-shortener-micro-service/README.rst

 ----------------------

 - URL shortener + SQLite: Deployed on Amazon ECS with only 1 Fargate.
-- URL shortener + PostgresSQL: Do not know how to do container communication.
+- URL shortener + PostgresSQL: ``services.hostname`` in docker compose file is not supported.
 To be studied.
-- URL shortener + `Amazon RDS`_: TO be studied.
+- URL shortener + `Amazon RDS`_: To be studied.

 Deployment